plovanpete/dealscoverCS3980project/README.md

 #### _Inside the Frontend Folder_:

-**index.html**: The HTML file that is rendered onto the page, uses Bootstrap for styling the buttons,text, and list.
+**index.html**: The HTML file that is rendered onto the page, uses Bootstrap for styling the buttons, text, and list.

 **script.js**: The javascript file that handles the logic and displays messages if things are not filled.
-Page is automatically updated each time a deal/coupon is created,updated, or deleted.
+Page is automatically updated each time a deal/coupon is created, updated, or deleted.

 ## Roadmap:
-The document and Outline can be found here for final project: https://docs.google.com/document/d/1uGfQXSzGdjfWUUzGYpOBJLe7kYVDbonJf0ftApabEuU/edit?usp=sharing
+The document and outline can be found here for final project: https://docs.google.com/document/d/1uGfQXSzGdjfWUUzGYpOBJLe7kYVDbonJf0ftApabEuU/edit?usp=sharing